 The excess share and Excepted Person provisions were included in the Declaration of Trust to prevent shareholders from jeopardizing the Company's status as a real estate investment trust (REIT).
 One of the requirements of a REIT is that five or fewer shareholders may not own more than 50% of a REIT's shares during the last half of the taxable year.
 When the Company originally adopted the Declaration of Trust, the former chief executive officer owned a large number of the Company's Common Shares.
 To ensure that the Company did not violate the aforementioned REIT requirement and jeopardize its REIT status, the Company included the 4% Excess Share and Excepted Person provisions in its Declaration of Trust.
-However, as the former chief executive officer is no longer employed by the Company and does not own a significant number of the Company's Common Shares, the Board of Trustees has waived these provisions for a number of institutional shareholders who desired to acquire more than 4% of the Company's Common Shares.
+However, as the former chief executive officer is no longer employed by the Company and does not own a significant number of the Company's Common Shares, the Board of Trustees believes that these provisions are no longer necessary.
+Furthermore, the Board of Trustees has waived these provisions for a number of institutional shareholders who desired to acquire more than 4% of the Company's Common Shares.